sddevelopment-be/saboteurs/manuscript/managers/README.md

 Three delivery teams no longer knew who owned their roadmap.
 A 37-page process improvement deck was circulated but never opened.

-### By Month 12:
+### Month 12:
 The firm’s top performers had quit, citing “invisible blockers” and “cultural fatigue.”
 The company’s intranet featured photos of a management offsite with poolside whiteboards and a drone-shot team circle.
 Shadow Fern “stepped back to make space for new voices”.
 Her final act: nominating her replacement, a former operations analyst known for saying *“We should probably align on that first.”*

+## Aftermath and Legacy

-She left with a handwritten thank-you note, a bonus, and three LinkedIn endorsements for “Change Leadership”.
+Agent Fern left with a handwritten thank-you note, a bonus, and three LinkedIn endorsements for __“Change Leadership”__.

 > _“If I have seen further, it is because I blurred the lines between vision and action.”_
 > — Operative Shadow Fern, post-exfiltration debrief

-## Aftermath and Legacy

 - Her real name was never confirmed.
 - Her saboteur playbook is said to still be active across three regions.